dworthen/blog/content/posts/2019-02-24-blazor-state-management1-data-binding.md

 }
 ```

 The above is a simple component.
-The properties defined in the functions section act as our ViewModel and are accessible to the view.
-In this case, the view displays a checked checkbox when the ViewModel's \_italicsCheck is true.
-Furthermore, the value stored in \_italicsCheck will update as users toggle the checkbox in the UI.
-This functionality, data-binding, is achieved with the bind attribute.
+The properties defined in the functions section act as our ViewModel and are accessible to the above HTML, the view, through razor syntax.
+In this case, the view displays a checked checkbox when the ViewModel's `_italicsCheck` is true.
+Furthermore, the value stored in `_italicsCheck` updates as users toggle the checkbox in the UI to match the new toggled state.
+This functionality, data-binding, is achieved with the `bind` attribute.

 Two-way data-binding out of the box!
 So Blazor supports the MVVM design pattern, right?
 Not quite.
-It does Let's examine what happens when data is used across components.
+Let's examine what happens when data is used across components.

 ```aspnet
 @* UpdateMessage.cshtml *@